 Get an instant estimate of value with this Life Settlement Calculator.

 Who Buys Your Life Insurance?

 Every year, over $1 billion of life insurance is sold in the US life settlement market.
-Large institutional funds are the primary buyers of life insurance.
-They buy thousands of life insurance policies and turn them into diversified investments for their own account.
-When you are considering the sale of your life insurance, only deal with large, credible, institutional organizations.
+Life settlements themselves have been around since the 1980’s and it is a heavily-regulated industry.
+Large institutional funds are the primary buyers of life insurance – they are called life settlement providers.
+Collectively, these life settlement providers buy thousands of life insurance policies and turn them into diversified investments for their own account or resell them to other investors.
+When you are considering the sale of your life insurance, we recommend to only deal with large, credible, institutional organizations.
 Be careful of smaller buying operations with poor reputations – remember, your life insurance is very personal.

 Here is a comprehensive overview of different kinds of life insurance companies.

 All of these different buyers have a different process and each is looking for different kinds of policies to purchase.
 Some prefer to purchase large policies and some prefer small.
 Some prefer older insured persons and some prefer younger insured persons.
 It’s important to find a partner to help navigate these different buyers and make sure you get the best offer for your policy.
 Some of these large providers are on the Ovid exchange.

 There are three ways to approach getting a life settlement: